MehnaazAsad/ECO_Mocks_Catls_bias/docs/mock_catalogues/mock_catalogues.rst

 RESOLVE-A (footprint demarcated by red dashed lines) embedded within ECO (entire plot showing current footprint, with ECO-B in preparation)

+For more information on how the data for the different galaxy surveys were taken, go to the `Main ECO and RESOLVE <https://resolve.astro.unc.edu/>`_ website.

 .. _mock_construction:
 --------------------------